nrichards/mdpicgen/README.md

 * Extract sequences of names of button controls directly from tables in Markdown, based upon patterns from a customizable file
 * Generate images for each sequence, from the layers of a customizable illustration
-* Update the original Markdown, and add missing or update outdated image links
+* Update the original Markdown, and add missing or update outdated image links, without imposing auto-reformatting on potentially hand-edited (dense) tables

 # How to use